 Plan Features In-Network and Out-of-Network

 DEDUCTIBLES/MAXIMUMS

 Individual Annual Deductible \$750

+(If more than one person is \$750

+covered, the individual

+deductible will not apply)

 Family Annual Deductible \$1,500

+(If more than one person is φ1,500

+covered, the individual

+deductible will not apply)

-Individual/Family Annual Out-of- Pocket Maximum \$4,950/\$9,900
+Individual/Family Annual Out- \$4,950/\$9,900

+of-Pocket Maximum ψ 1,200 ψ 2,200

 PREVENTIVE CARE

-Annual Routine Physical Exam, Including Well Woman Exam Covered at 100%
+Annual Routine Physical Exam, Covered at 100%

+Including Well Woman Exam

 Adult Immunizations Covered at 100%

 Pap Test Covered at 100%

-Screening Mammogram According to Age Guidelines Covered at 100%
+Screening Mammogram Covered at 100%

+According to Age Guidelines

-(Age 35 thru 39-one every 1-2 years.
-Age 40 thru 49 as recommended by physician.
-Age 50 and beyond-once every year)
+(Age 35 thru 39-one every 1-2

+years.
+Age 40 thru 49 as

+recommended by physician.
+Age

+50 and beyond-once every year)

-PSA Screening and Colorectal Screening (According to age guidelines - routine coverage begins at age 50) Covered at 100%
+PSA Screening and Colorectal Covered at 100%

+Screening

+(According to age guidelines -

+routine coverage begins at

+age 50)

-Well Child Office Visits and Immunizations Covered at 100%
+Well Child Office Visits and Covered at 100%

+Immunizations

-(Preventive Care based on USPSTF (Grade A & B recommendations) and CDC guidelines)
+(Preventive Care based on

+USPSTF Grade A & B

+recommendations and CDC

+guidelines)

 MEDICAL SERVICES

-Primary Care Physician's Office Visit 20% coinsurance
+Primary Care Physician's 20% coinsurance

+Office Visit

 Specialist Office Visit 20% coinsurance

 Gynecological Care Visit 20% coinsurance

-Diagnostic Mammogram 20% coinsurance (if medically necessary); routine mammograms are covered according to specific guidelines - refer to Mammograms in "Covered Expenses"
+Diagnostic Mammogram 20% coinsurance (if medically necessary); routine mammograms are

+covered according to specific guidelines - refer to Mammograms in

+" Covered Expenses "

 Pregnancy - Physician Services 20% coinsurance

 PSA and Colorectal Diagnostic Exam 20% coinsurance

-Second Surgical Opinion 20% coinsurance

-Urgent Care Center Visit 20% coinsurance